robl-25/work-playbooks/docs/atom.md

 This playbook installs [atom](https://atom.io/), its dependencies and some packages.
 The installation process involves add key for atom repository and its repository with apt command.
 Then it will be possible to use atom with `apt`.

-For the packages, you can choose or let it install the default packages.
-The default packages are:
+## Variables
+This playbook install some packages for atom by default.
+They are:
 - atom-ide-ui
 - busy-signal
 - git-blame